-Prerequisite(s): Successful completion of Teaching Professions I Optional: Up to four hours of dual credit is available through MWSU (some hours may be taken as a junior).
+Prerequisite(s): Successful completion of Teaching Professions I Optional: Up to 6 hours of dual credit is available through MWSU (some hours may be taken as a junior).

-Course Description: Second year students continue to gain a greater depth of child development, child health, safety and nutrition, learning environments, approaches to learning, employability skills, instructional practices, assessments, and behavior management.
+Course Description: Second-year students continue to gain a greater depth of child development, Foundational Elements of Teaching, Professional Educator Responsibilities, Instructional Design & Delivery, Data Analysis, CPR & First Aid training, employability skills, assessments, and behavior management.
 Students learn to teach, utilize lesson plans, develop curriculum, and classroom management skills.
 Students must complete their off-sight training at preschools and/or local public schools through the 8th grade.
-Three-hundred twelve (312) hours of observation time may be earned.
-Completion of the two-year program offers students the opportunity to earn their Child Development Associate Credential or their Youth Development Credential, which requires 480 observation hours.
-The Child Development Certification allows students to be lead teachers at the preschool level.
+312 hours of observation time may be earned.
+Completion of the 2 year program offers students the opportunity to earn their Child Development Associate Credential or their Youth Development Credential, which requires 480 observation hours.
+The Child Development Associate Certification allows students to be lead teachers at the preschool level.
 Only students meeting competency, behavior, and attendance requirements may participate in a volunteer or paid internship.